-Pelvic pain and problems urinating may mean you have a bladder infection.
-Pain in the back just below the rib cage on one side of the body is called flank pain.
-Flank pain with fever and urinary symptoms may mean you have a kidney infection(pyelonephritis).
+Pelvic pain and problems urinating may mean you have abladder infection.
+Flank pain with fever and urinary symptoms may mean you have akidney infection(pyelonephritis).
+Flank pain is felt just below the rib cage and above the waist.
+It can be on one or both sides of the back.
 If you have pelvic or flank pain and other symptoms of a bladder or kidney infection, call your doctor.

 Anectopic pregnancy(tubal pregnancy or extrauterine pregnancy) occurs when a fertilized egg attaches (implants) to an area outside of theuterus.
 Belly or pelvic pain that occurs with a missed period early in pregnancy is the most common symptom of ectopic pregnancy and occurs in about 75% of women who have an ectopic pregnancy.

 In an ectopic pregnancy, the fertilized egg may implant in a fallopian tube, ovary, or in the abdomen.
 These organs can't hold the growing baby.
 Pain develops when the baby grows and the organ is not able to stretch bigger.